 shape) and double clicking.

-The name of the fit can be changed from the default by typing into the
+of the fit can be changed from the default by typing into the drop-down box

-the label ‘interpretation type’.
-Plane fits can be plotted as either poles,
+drop-down menu under the label ‘interpretation type’.
+Plane fits can be plotted

-full planes, partial planes, best fit vectors, or best fit vectors and full
+as either poles, full planes, partial planes, best fit vectors, or best fit vectors and

 will display as sideways triangles on high level mean plot).
 This display